Lana Del Rey Shares Artwork, Release Date & Tracklisting For Album, ‘Norman F**king Rockwell’

 Firstly, the artwork.

 For the front cover, Lana is posing on a what appears to be a boat in the middle of the ocean.
 Behind her is an American flag.
 The brunette beauty is wearing a neon-colored garment with her nails the same color.
 Her hair is tied up as she is seen reaching out, holding onto a man next to her who is looking the opposite way.
 In the top left corner, her album title is written in a cartoon style aesthetic.
-Her initials ‘LDR’ is written in the bottom left.
+Her initials ‘LDR’ are written in the bottom left.

-For the back cover, which she shared in a separate Instagram post, sees the same man on the front cover looking behind him as he stands at the end of what looks like a yacht, which isn’t so clearly detailed on the front artwork.
+The back cover, which she shared in a separate Instagram post, sees the same man on the front cover looking behind him as he stands at the end of what looks like a yacht, which isn’t so clearly detailed on the front artwork.
 In the bottom right-hand corner, the tracklisting is written in small white writing.
 Lana doesn’t appear on the back.

 The album consists of 14 tracks.
-Four of which have already been released — “Mariners Apartment Complex,” “Venice B*tch,” “Hope Is a Dangerous Thing for a Woman like Me to Have – but I Have It,” and “Doin’ Time.”
+Four have already been released — “Mariners Apartment Complex,” “Venice B*tch,” “Hope Is a Dangerous Thing for a Woman like Me to Have – but I Have It,” and “Doin’ Time.”

 Full tracklisting: